Satellites is an ongoing series of abstract landscape photographs inspired by the way the earth & other planets is seen from space.

 Detail of Satellites print size 55×85cm (image size 45×75cm)

 All exhibition prints above are framed in solid smoked oak on Dibond mount.
 The whole stem of the tree is used, which makes each frame unique, showing all the texture & growth rings of the tree.
 Bringing back natures own materials, back into the final piece.

 Prints are made on Hahnemühle Photo rag, a beautiful matt paper, with a slightly rough surface.

-For inquiries about available edition sizes & pricing please contact us, or go here for general information about purchasing prints.
+For inquiries about available edition sizes & pricing please contact us, or visit the buy prints section for general information

 All images & text © Kenneth Rimm